Best Travel Credit Cards

 5x points are available on prepaid hotels and car rentals booked via the Altitude Rewards Center, while 2x points are available at selected restaurants and grocery stores in the US.

-So, if you’re planning an iconic American road trip in 2025, this Altitude Connect Visa card is the perfect companion for the road, thanks to the gas station points and additional perks mentioned above.
+So, if you’re planning an iconic American road trip, this Altitude Connect Visa card is the perfect companion for the road, thanks to the gas station points and additional perks mentioned above.

 Choice Privileges Mastercard – Best for hotel rewards